percona/pbm-docs/docs/usage/delete-backup.md

     === "Version 2.4.0 and higher"

-        The most recent backup snapshot (logical, physical, base incremental) that can serve as the base for point-in-time recovery, if it is enabled.
+        The backup snapshot (logical, physical, base incremental) that can serve as the base for point-in-time recovery if point-in-time recovery is enabled.
+Such a backup is a valid base if there are continuous oplog slices deriving from it up to the `now` timestamp.

     === "Version 2.3.1 and earlier"